Buoyant Economies

 A diagrammatic explanation of the relationship between the growth of bank credit and the current account deficit is provided in the Impact of the Floating Exchange Rate System on Debt page at paragraph 32.
 A mathematical and diagrammatical explanation is provided on the page on Formula for the Current Account Balance.
 The sustainability of the monetary growth and the rising foreign debt is considered in Money and Unsustainable Debt.

-Further research is still required to more accurately identify the sources of unendowed money in the USA and explain the divergence of the current account deficit from the growth of commercial bank credit in the 1990s.
-It may have been due to the intervention of the Federal Reserve in the foreign exchange market.
+Further analysis is still required to more accurately identify the sources of unendowed money in the USA and explain the divergence of the current account deficit from the growth of commercial bank credit in the 1990s.
+It may have been due to the intervention of the Federal Reserve in the foreign exchange market (see the Plaza Accord - particularly the conclusions).

 The strong relationship between the growth of commercial bank credit and the current account deficit implies that the USA is responsible for its own external balance and its rising foreign debt.
 This means that the US has the capacity to control the outcome of its current account to its own advantage.
 It does not need to rely on other countries such as China or Japan to manage their economies for the benefit of the USA.